-In 2014, SBVC celebrated its 88th year serving students of the San Bernardino area.
+In 2013, SBVC celebrated its 87th year of serving students of the San Bernardino area.
 The campus occupies 85 acres in one of the most densely populated parts of the Inland Empire, close to the cities of Colton, Rialto, San Bernardino, Riverside, and Redlands.
 The campus is part of a two campus district, located in an area of the state with the largest projected population growth over the next two decades.
-SBVC's sister campus, Crafton Hills College, is located approximately 12 miles east of SBVC (See Figure 1).
-The campus is facing an important set of demographic challenges, which include being located adjacent to zip codes that are among the lowest achieving K-12 systems in the state.
+The sister campus, Crafton Hills College, is located approximately 12 miles east of SBVC (See Figure 1).
+The campus is facing an important set of demographic challenges which include being located adjacent to zip codes that are among the lowest achieving K-12 systems in the state.
 Demographic studies forecast a smaller number of high school graduates, but a larger number of college aged residents (Madrid, 2013).
 For at least the next ten years the school can expect a larger number of unprepared students who need access to educational opportunities.

-SBVC enjoys one of the most ethnically diverse student populations in the country, with 62% Hispanic, 14% Black, 15% White, 5% Asian, and .3% Native American (CCCCO Data-Mart 2012-2013).
+SBVC enjoys one of the most ethnically diverse student populations in the country, with 59% Hispanic, 14% Black, 17% White, 5% Asian, and .3% Native American (CCCCO Data-Mart 2012-2013).
 The average head count is 12,000 students per semester.
 In recent years, the campus experienced a slight enrollment drop, but this is considered to be temporary and part of a normal cycle.
-The campus is classified as a medium size community college because of its full-time equivalency for students (FTES), normally between 9,000 and 10,000 (see Figure 2).
+The campus is classified as a medium size community college because of its FTES, normally between 9, 000 and 10,000 (see Figure 2).

 Figure 1.
-Map of the Service Area with a 30-mile Buffer
+Map of the service area with a 30 mile buffer